 - Smartphone Apps to Help You Learn Arabic Writing

-- Learn Arabic Lessons With a Private Teacher
+- Take Arabic Lessons with a Private Teacher

 With 290 million native speakers and over 130 million non-native speakers of Modern Standard Arabic, also known as literary Arabic, and spoken dialects, Arabic holds an important place in the modern world.
-Therefore learning Arabic is of the upmost importance, and this is a process which starts with the very basics; the alphabet.
+Therefore, learning Arabic is of the utmost importance, and this is a process that starts with the very basics — the alphabet.